yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Questions/JavaScript.md

 ### **What Is "Use strict"?**

 > - This strict context `prevents certain actions from being taken and throws more exceptions`.
-> - Using strict mode, don’t allow to use a variable without declaring it, Duplicating a parameter name is not allowed, etc.
+> - Using strict mode, don’t allow to use a variable without declaring it, duplicating a parameter name is not allowed, etc.
 > - Related Reference : [我知道你懂 hoisting，可是你了解到多深？](https://blog.techbridge.cc/2018/11/10/javascript-hoisting/)

 <br/>

 ### **What Is Let And Const?**

-> - `Let and Const is block scope`, `Var is function scope`. <br/>
+> - `Let and Const is block scope, Var is function scope`. <br/>

 ```
 function varFunction () {